-Since the beginning of the 19th Century it has been predicted that global temperatures have increased by one degree fharenheit, and although this might not seem like a great amount it has led to increased flooding in coastal areas, droughts, hurricanes and a steady rise in sea levels.
-Glacier retreat and the shrinking of the arctic has led to the potential danger of extinction of some species of animal such as Polar bears, whose natural habitat is quickly disappearing.
+Since the beginning of the 19th Century, it has been predicted that global temperatures have increased by one-degree Fahrenheit, and although this might not seem like a great amount it has led to increased flooding in coastal areas, droughts, hurricanes and a steady rise in sea levels.
+Glacier retreat and the shrinking of the arctic has led to the potential danger of extinction of some species of animals such as polar bears, whose natural habitat is quickly disappearing.

 As I said above it has been predicted that temperatures will only increase and if we continue adding carbon dioxide to the atmosphere at our current rate, we could see them rise another 3 to 9% by 2001.

 A rise in temperature such as this could be devastating both environmentally and economically.

 • There would be an increase in the number of heatwaves and droughts Africa and Europe would suffer the worst.)